 Get Your Garden Ready For Winter

-As autumn comes to a close and winter draws near, most people think that the dormancy in their yard means they can just take a step back and wait for the last frost to thaw.
+As autumn comes to a close and winter draws near, most people think that the dormancy in their yard means they can just take a step back and wait for the last frost to thaw and the cold temperatures to subside.

 However, taking the time to prepare your garden for the coldest months of the year can save you a lot of time and frustration once spring comes.
 Today, we’ll be talking about how to get your garden prepared for winter.
 Let’s get started!